kyma-project/btp-manager/docs/contributor/02-10-operations.md

 BTP Manager performs the following operations:

-- provisioning of the SAP BTP service operator
+* Provisioning of the SAP BTP service operator
-- update of the SAP BTP service operator
+* Updating of the SAP BTP service operator
-- deprovisioning of the SAP BTP service operator and its resources, ServiceInstances, and ServiceBindings
+* Deprovisioning of the SAP BTP service operator and its ServiceInstance resources, and ServiceBinding resources

 ## Provisioning